Papas con Mote Chilean Wheatberry and Potato

 1. Place two cups of Mote and cover with 4 cups of water.
 There should be at least three fingers of water above the level of the Mote.

 2. Cook over medium heat covered.
-Once it comes to a boil, lower the heat so it continues to simmer gently.
+Once it comes to a boil, lower the heat so it simmer gently.
 Taste it after 13-15 minutes.

 3. Stir occasionally and recover.